rschristopher/rschristopher.github.io/src/bitcoin-as-money/monetary-policy.md

- as it becomes more profitable, yet those increases will in turn lead to a difficulty adjustment such that the increased mining does not change the supply schedule.
+ as it becomes more profitable, yet those increases will in turn lead to a difficulty adjustment such that the increased mining does not alter the supply schedule.
+The difficulty adjustment is why
+ Bitcoin's monetary policy will follow a rather predictable future supply schedule.

 This seemingly benign *difficulty adjustment* is what makes Bitcoin the scarcest asset the